yanguanglan/producer.producer/README.md

 Producer is a command-line quality-assurance tool to validate, and then release, your PHP library package.
-It supports Git and Mercurial for version control, as well as Github, Gitlab, and Bitbucket for remote origins.
+It supports Git and Mercurial for version control, as well as Github, Gitlab, and Bitbucket for remote origins (including self-hosted origins).

 ## Installing